fischertechnik/FT-TXT/Readme.md

 If you have any questions regarding the software, please contact `fischertechnik-technik@fischer.de`.

 ## Quick Start
-If the development environment already exists, you can use these commands to make an firmware image for the TXT controller.
+If the development environment already exists, you can use these commands to create a firmware image for the TXT controller.
   ```
   cd ./FT-TXT
   git pull